Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

 \inferrule[W-Deref-Ptr-SharedLoan]{ \esloan{\ell}{v} \in \Omega\\ \Omega \vdash P(\esloan{\ell}{v}) \updtimmut w \wimmut{v'}{\Omega'[\esloan{\ell}{v''}]}\\ \Omega'' = \Omega'[\esloan{\ell}{v'}] }{ \Omega \vdash P(*(\eptr{\ell})) \updtimmut w \wimmut{\eptr{\ell}}{\Omega''} }

 \inferrule[HLPL+-Reorg-End-SharedLoan]{ \esrborrow{\ell},\, \eptr{\ell} \not\in \Omega[\esloan{\ell}{v}] }{ \Omega[\esloan{\ell}{v}] \hookrightarrow \Omega[v] } } }

-The \hlplp rules are in \fref{hlplp}.
+The \hlplp rules are in \Figure{hlplp}.
 Their purpose is to replace rules that would produce new borrows (\Rule{E-MutBorrow}, \Rule{E-SharedBorrow}) with \Rule{HLPL+-E-Pointer}, which directly reduces to a pointer.
 In a similar vein, \Rule{R-Deref-Ptr-SharedLoan} deals with a hybrid state where the state still contains a loan, but the value being reduced is an HLPL pointer, not a borrow.
-Finally, \Rule{HLPL+-E-Assign} shows how to add extra preconditions to extend the ``no outstanding borrows'' condition (required in LLBC for soundness) to a hybrid world in which there might by locs, too.
+Finally, \Rule{HLPL+-E-Assign} shows how to add extra preconditions to extend the ``no outer loan'' condition\footnote{An outer loan is a loan which is not itself inside a borrow; $\emloan{\ell_0}$ contains one, while $\emborrow{\ell_1}{(\emloan{\ell_0}})$ doesn't.} (required in LLBC for soundness) to a hybrid world in which there might be locations too.

 Equipped with our individual rewriting rules (which form $\le$) and a semantics in which those rules operate (\hlplp, the union of HLPL and LLBC, crafted to make HLPL a stable subset), we now prove that reduction preserves $\le$.